 - 1. A student can request to change their homestay anytime after their arrival at their homestay location.
 At least two weeks' notice must be provided to their homestay host and a change of placement fee must be paid. - 2.
-The Admissions Officer has the discretion to waive the change of placement fee if the Student Services Officer deems the homestay placement inadequately meets the needs of the student. - 3.
+The Admissions Officer has the discretion to waive the change of placement fee if the Student Services Officer or Director of Welfare and Operations deems the homestay placement inadequately meets the needs of the student. - 3.
 The new student Homestay placement must be arranged pursuant of the Pre-arrival Procedure of this policy.